Stadion Stali Mielec: History

 Historically a flea market "Bazaar" had been functioning from 22 February 1990 on the eastern part of the stadium, opened every Thursday and Saturday up until reconstruction works began.

+In 2025, Stadium Mielec was one of the stadiums for the UEFA Women's Under-19 Championship.

+Patronage

+On 29 November 2023, Grzegorz Lato was officially designated as the patron of the stadium by Resolution No. LXVIII/690/2023 of the Mielec City Council.
+During a ceremony held on 23 July 2024, a commemorative plaque was unveiled at the stadium.

 Modernisation

 In 2011, Mielec City Council contracted TAMEX Obiekty Sportowe S.A. to undertake the reconstruction of the stadium, costing the city 40 million PLN.
 The stadium capacity was reduced from 22,000 to 6,849, and divided into 18 sectors.
 The lighting towers, athletic and recreational areas were also renovated during the process.
 Reconstruction works lasted from January 2011 to August 2013.

 The newly reconstructed stadium opened on 30 August 2013, with the opening match taking place the next day between FKS Stal Mielec - Wigry Suwałki.

 The eastern stand houses FKS Stal Mielec and the club shop while the western stand houses LKS Mielec and a sports centre.

-Poland National Team Matches
+Poland national team matches

 The Poland national team has played four games at the Stadion Miejski in Mielec.